 And this rare variety from Russia called Beauty Lottringa makes a tasty AND beautiful plating!
 Can you believe that each tomato has less than five seeds in it?!
 WOW!
 I personally love how each slice looks like a red flower.

+Slice of Beauty Lottringa on a BLT Sandwich.
 This variety only has about 5 seeds or less on average in each tomato!

 BLT Sandwich with Black Passion and Beauty Lottringa featured in photo above.
 To shop all our hydroponic-adapted exclusive line of seeds visit store.growyourhealthgardening.com